KJA - Materials Distribution**

-5. Website link on the District’s Community Connections web page.
+5. Website link on the District’s After-School Activities web page.

 - Informational materials from the following groups shall be permitted to be distributed to students electronically once a month or displayed on Community Information Tables or bulletin boards as designated by the individual school